IPAM: IP Address Management

 name, description, address, mask, subnetting mask

-Once created, it can be consulted from the list of created supernets, operations:
+Once created, it may be checked from the list of created supernets, operations:

-- If there are available networks: A selector like the one shown below will appear, where you can select one or more networks.
+- If there are available networks: A selector like the one shown below will appear, where you may select one or more networks.

-- A new network can be created from the selector using the Next network option.
-If a subnet mask has been added, the next available network will be selected by default.
+- A new network may be created from the selector using the Next network option.
+If a subnet mask was added, the next available network will be selected by default.

 - If there are no available networks: An informational message will appear.

-It is important to know that a network cannot belong to two different supernets.
+It is important to find out that a network cannot belong to two different supernets.

 IPAM Supernet Map